-Despite having a notorious reputation among the traveling circuit, Mindanao, the second-largest island in the Philippines, remains to be a beautiful and interesting place to visit.
-If at all, the often blown-up reputation has worked to an advantage: Mindanao’s attractions have remained far from the clutches of too much commercialism.
+Despite having a notorious reputation, Mindanao remains to be a beautiful and interesting place to visit.
+In fact, the often blown-up reputation has worked to its advantage.
+Mindanao’s attractions have remained far from the clutches of too much commercialism.
 Rainforests are still intact, cultures are very much alive and the beaches are still pristine.

 Dakak Park and Beach Resort

-A lot of attention is trained on Zamboanga as of late but no one can deny the beauty of this peninsula in Mindanao.
-At the northern half of the Zamboanga peninsula is Dapitan City, home of the famous Dakak Park and Beach Resort.
+No one can deny the beauty of the Zamboanga peninsula in Mindanao.
+In the northern half of the Zamboanga peninsula is Dapitan City, home of the famous Dakak Park and Beach Resort.
 This beach is a popular beach and diving destination for a lot of both local and foreign travelers.
-With almost perfect year-round weather, fine white sand beach, lush vegetation and amazing underwater views, Dakak is something every Philippine traveler must consider visiting while in this part of the country.
+With almost perfect year-round weather, fine white sand beach, lush vegetation, and amazing underwater views, Dakak is something every Philippine traveler must consider visiting while in this part of the country.

 Get there: You can fly into the airport in Dipolog and take a van to Dapitan City.
 From the city center, you can take a tricycle to the resort.